 Freezing Meatballs for Later

-- Freezing cooked meatballs: Once the cooked meatballs have cooled down, place them on a baking sheet in a single layer.
-Freeze them for about an hour.
-This prevents them from sticking together.
+- Freezing cooked meatballs: Once the cooked meatballs have cooled down, place them on a baking sheet in a single layer and freeze them for about an hour (this prevents them from sticking together).
 After they’re frozen, transfer the meatballs to a freezer-safe bag or container.
 They can be frozen for up to 3 months.
 To save even more time, freeze the meatballs with marinara sauce in individual meal-sized portions.

 - Freezing raw meatballs: If you prefer to freeze raw meatballs, follow the same method.
-Form the meatballs and place them on a baking sheet.
-Freeze them for an hour.
-Then store them in a freezer-safe bag or container.
+Form the meatballs, place them on a baking sheet, freeze them for an hour, then store them in a freezer-safe bag or container.
 When ready to use, simply thaw them in the fridge overnight before cooking.

 By freezing meatballs, you always have a quick, homemade meal on hand!